lin380/coursebook/docs/03-understanding-data.md

 <!-- Structured, to tabular -->

-Relatively fewer resources are _structured_.
+Relatively fewer resources are __structured datasets__.
 In these cases a high amount of meta-data and/ or linguistic annotation is included in the corpus.
 The format convention, however, varies from resource to resource.
-Some of the formats are programming general (.csv, .xml, .json, etc.) and others are resource specific (.cha, .utt, .prd, etc.).
+Some of the formats are programming general (.csv, .xml, .json, *etc*.) and others are resource specific (.cha, .utt, .prd, *etc*.).
 In Table \@ref(tab:structure-brown) the XML version of the Brown Corpus is represented in tabular format.
 Note that along with other meta-data variables, it also contains a variable with linguistic annotation for grammatical category (`pos` part-of-speech) of each word.

 Table: (\#tab:structure-brown)First 10 words from the Brown Corpus.